 A diagnosis of prostate cancer can be devastating, confusing and scary, both for patients and their families.
 The second most common cancer in men globally, prostate cancer is often an unhappy fact of growing older and a diagnosis millions of men will receive in their lifetime.

-One in seven men will develop prostate cancer sometime in their lives, says Vipul Patel, MD, medical director of the Florida Hospital Cancer Institute Urologic Oncology Program.
+One in seven men will develop prostate cancer sometime in their lives, says Vipul Patel, MD, medical director of the AdventHealth Cancer Institute Urologic Oncology Program.
 By age 80, around 80% of men will have cancer cells in their prostate.

 Treating Early-Stage Prostate Cancer